Delhi woman gets 'acid attack' threat from neighbour | Law-Order

 Subsequently, after the victim's statement was recorded by the magistrate, sections 354B (assault or use of criminal force to woman with intent to disrobe) and 354D (stalking) were added to the FIR, the DCP said.

 In December last year, two motorcycle-borne masked men flung acid on a 17-year-old girl who was attacked minutes after she left her west Delhi home for school.
 As outrage spread over the acid attack, women's groups and others, including Lt Governor V K Saxena, raised questions on the availability of acid in markets despite a ban and Delhi Chief Minister Arvind Kejriwal asked how the accused could have gathered so much courage.
 The attack took place at Mohan Garden near Uttam Nagar and the girl suffered eight per cent facial burns.
 Later, the same evening, three men including the victim's neighbour were arrested in connection with the incident.
 The main accused had procured the acid through Flipkart following which police sent a notice to the e-commerce platform in this regard.
 The girl had been a friend of the main accused for a long time but they had a breakup two-three months ago and she stopped talking to him.
-To take revenge, he planned the attack.
+He planned the attack to take a revenge.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)